PierreKimbanziR/belgium_housing_price_predictor/README.md

 ## User Interface/Web app
 The user interface has been programmed with [Streamlit](https://streamlit.io/).
+And can be found [here](https://share.streamlit.io/pierrekimbanzir/belgium_housing_price_predictor/main/app.py).